zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 is why he may not be enthusiastic about his food.
 Eventually he will get hungry and eat.

 ### Food prep instuctions
-Please combine the contents of 1 zip lock back (2 cups kibble and 2 tbsp dehydrated carrots) with 1 cup warm water and let stand until the carrots no longer look like pellets.
-Give it a stir and encourange him to eat.
+Add 2 tablespoons of dehydrated [Olewo carrots] to 1 cup water, and microwave for 1 minute.
+Let this mixture stand until it has the consistency of baby food.
+Add this to 3 scoops of Dick Van Patten's dry kibble, give it a stir and encourange him to eat.